-When the employee returns to work after any period of absence, the Line Manager will arrange to meet with them.
+When the employee returns to work after an absence of 4 days or more , the Line Manager will arrange to meet with them.
 This meeting will occur on the first day back or as soon as possible.
 The purpose of this meeting is: